-The Company has a professional Board with an optimum combination of executive, non-executive and independent directors (including one independent woman director) who bring to the table the right mix of knowledge, skill and expertise.
+The Company has a professional Board with an optimum combination of executive, non-executive and independent directors (including two independent woman directors) who bring to the table the right mix of knowledge, skill and expertise.
 The Board provides strategic guidance and direction to the Company in achieving its business objectives and protecting the interest of the stakeholders.